g9020/virgo-accounts/program-notes.md

 * INPUT - standard input routine
 * OUTPUT - open a printer or DOS file for reports
 * READX - input field (subroutine for INPUT)
+* printstat - check that printer is ready (parallel printer only?; no source code available; probably of little use)

 ### Globals: